Tomographer/tomographer/README.txt

 The `tomorun` executable produces a histogram of a figure of merit under the distribution relevant for constructing confidence regions using the method described in [Christandl & Renner, PRL (2012), arXiv:1108.5329].
-The measurement data is specified with independent POVM outcomes.
+The measurement data are specified as independent POVM outcomes.

 The C++ framework is a set of abstract and generic classes which you can combine in your preferred way to implement this random walk for even more general